layilin/SP23-33852/content/_excerpts/fire.md

 <img src="{{site.baseurl}}/assets/cutting_the_sugar-cane.jpg"
 alt="Cutting the Sugar-Cane"
 class="center-image" />
-"Cutting the Sugar-Cane," hand colored lithograph from William Clark, Infant School Society Depository, London, 1833, pl.
+"Cutting the Sugar-Cane," hand-colored lithograph in untitled folio published by the Ladies' Society for Promoting the Early Education of Negro Children, London, [ca. 1833-37].
+Copied from William Clark, *Ten Views of the Island of Antigua*, London, 1823, pl.
 3.
 {:.centered}

 ---